 - Vegetable plants of your choice

-For the frame of the raised bed, cut the two boards to 2 4′ lengths and 2 8′ lengths and lay them on the ground where you’d like to position the raised bed.
+For the frame of the raised bed, cut two boards to 2 4′ lengths and 2 8′ lengths and lay them on the ground where you’d like to position the raised bed.

 And your box should end up looking something like this.
 The cardboard will break down over time, but it acts as a barrier to keep the weeds out.

 ou can use the tarp as a tool to mix all of it together rather than a shovel by folding the corners of the tarp in and out and dumping it in the box.
 Be sure to work in batches.

-4. When all of the bags are mixed into the box, till it thoroughly for even better distribution.
+When all of the bags are mixed into the box, till it thoroughly for even better distribution.

 We decided on Early Girl tomatoes, Celebrity tomatoes, Grape Cherry tomatoes, basil, zucchini, summer squash, Hot Golden Cayenne peppers, Sweet Banana peppers, and Mammoth jalapenos.

 Dig the holes for your plants and pour the lime powder into them.

-Olivia absolutely loved getting her hands in that dirt with her daddy…
+Olivia absolutely loved getting her hands in that dirt with Robert…

 …and her super awesome gardener grandaddy who is way better at showing her the ropes than I am when it comes to the outdoors.